aws/iot-atlas/src/hugo/content/en-us/implementations/aws/device_bootstrap/aws-iot-certificate-vending-machine/_index.md

 ### 3\.
 Deploy a Lambda Function which performs the registration logic.

 AWS Lambda runs your application logic to perform registration logic on the cloud.
-The function interacts with Amazon DynamoDB and AWS IoT Core services to perform validations and create device's identity on IoT Core service.
-Finally, it prepares response in JSON format to return to the device over API Gateway.
+The function interacts with Amazon DynamoDB and AWS IoT Core services to perform validations and create the device's identity on IoT Core service.
+Finally, it prepares a response in JSON format to return to the device over API Gateway.

-You can use following implementation as CVM Lambda function.
+You can use following the implementation as the CVM Lambda function.
 Navigate Amazon Lambda console and create a new `python3.9` lambda function.

 ```python
 import json